JonnyPower/ew-blog/_posts/2016-02-03-timestamping-hashes-on-the-blockchain.markdown

 </div>
 </h4>

-*A hash of a document in the blockchain acts a proof of existence of the document at a certain point in time.*
+*A hash of a document in the blockchain acts as a proof of existence of the document at a certain point in time.*

 Beware that this feature is only in **Beta** right now, as such we only commit document hashes once a day.